sanchit339/WebCrawler/README.md

 jest is installed
 as we are doing some test driven development

+so this is the dev dependancy used by the developers

 first step is to write the function (skeleton (dummy) function) 2nd is to write the test
 3rd is to tweek the function